 - At any time, if a runner or volunteer doesn’t comply with these guidelines, the race director should be notified and will reiterate the guidelines to the person in question.
 If that person fails to comply, they will be asked to leave.
 If they continue to defy the race director’s request, they will be disqualified from the race and reported to the FLRC board for possible banning from future club events.

 During the Race

 - There may be a reduced number of aid stations with water, and any food provided during the race must be in individual packaging.
-Runners are encouraged to carry their own water or leave it on the course—race directors may provide a table to hold personal bottles.
+Runners may also wish to carry their own water or leave it on the course.

 - Timers, course marshals, and other volunteers who are not fully vaccinated must wear masks and maintain 6 feet of distance from one another at all times.